devlancer0328/aflux-next/README.md

 <h1 align="center">Aflux® website</h1>

-<p align="center">Aflux® is a Next.js website connected with beauty industry ➡️ written using modern technologies like Next.js 13, TypeScript, TailwindCSS extended with SCSS.</p>
+<p align="center">Aflux® is a Next.js website connected with beauty industry ➡️ written using modern technologies like Next.js 13, TypeScript, Tailwind CSS extended with SCSS.</p>
 <p align="center">Aflux® website contains a section dedicated to describing what the product is, sections containing a detailed product description, reviews from our satisfied customers, photo galleries, and a contact section.</p>

 ## Additional info